zslazar/corsac-orientation-exam-retake/javascript.md

 ### a, What's the difference between Array.prototype.forEach and Array.prototype.map?

-### b, Give us a an example usage of the map and forEach function.
+### b, Write an example usage of the map and forEach function.